kevinpt/vhdl-extras/_sources/rst/modules/pipelining.txt

 retiming activated in the synesis tool, the flip-flops will be distributed through the combinational logic to balance delays.
 The number of pipeline stages is controlled with the ``PIPELINE_STAGES`` generic.

+There are also components for general purpose delay lines with a fixed or variable number of stages.
+The VHDL-2008 package has a special :vhdl:entity:`~extras_2008.pipelining.tapped_delay_line` component that presents all stage outputs at once.

 Retiming
 ~~~~~~~~